clerk/clerk-ios/README.md

   <br />
 </p>
 <h1 align="center">
-  Official Clerk iOS SDK (Alpha)
+  Official Clerk iOS SDK (Beta)
 </h1>
 <h3 align="center">
   <strong>
-    ⚠️ The Clerk iOS SDK is in alpha and not recommended for use in production. ⚠️
+    ⚠️ The Clerk iOS SDK is in beta and not recommended for use in production. ⚠️
   </strong>
 </h3>
 <p align="center">
-  Breaking changes should be expected until the first stable release (1.0.0)
+  ❗️ Breaking changes should be expected until the first stable release (1.0.0) ❗️
 </p>
 <p align="center">
   <strong>